 Typically you would need at least the equivalent to a UK upper second class honours degree (2:1), however some courses will accept lower second class honours degrees (2:2).
 Actual requirements will vary by course.

-We will also consider a two or three-year Bachelors degrees from a recognised, prestigious institution in a relevant subject with:
+We will also consider a two or three-year Bachelors degrees from a recognised, prestigious institution in a relevant subject with either:

-- A score of 70% or above in both your bachelors and Masters degrees (equivalent to a UK 2:1), or
+- A score of 70% (GPA 2.8 out of 4) or above in both your Bachelors and Masters degrees (equivalent to a UK 2:1)

 For a research degree such as an MPhil or a PhD, you would normally need a Bachelors degree, plus either a Masters degree in a relevant subject, or some experience of conducting research.